-SECTION 1.
+Section 1.
 The Secretary of State, State Auditor and Attorney General shall constitute a board of assessors, whose duty it shall be to assess, each year, all native coal and bullion mined in this state, including all machinery, fixtures and instruments used in mining the same.

 SEC.
 2. Said board shall ascertain in such manner as prescribed by law, the number of tons of coal or bullion taken from any mine during the year for which such assessment is made, and ascertain the value thereof, and return such assessment in such manner as shall be prescribed by law.
-SEC.
-3. The result shall be the amount for which the owner of said mine

-SEC.
+Sec.
 3. The result shall be the amount for which the owner of said mine shall be assessed in the county in which the same is situated, and the result shall be subject to the same levy as other property in the respective locality where it is situated; provided, however, that said board of assessors shall in no case assess any native coal for less than one dollar nor more than four dollars per ton, and the Legislature shall make necessary laws to enforce the provisions of this article.